Learn to Skate

 Can I join the class after the session?

-Please call the rink at 860.651.5400 or email us at Jzielinski@isccskate.com to inquire regarding availability.
-Please be aware we do not pro-rate.
+Please call the rink at 860.651.5400 or email Jzielinski@isccskate.com to inquire about availability.

 Do I need to have done Cycle I to do Cycle II?